microsoft/azuredatastudio/README.md

 ## Contributions and "thank you"
 We would like to thank all our users who raised issues, and in particular the following users who helped contribute fixes:

+* AlexFsmn `Feature: Ability to add connection name #2332`
+* AlexFsmn `Disabled connection name input when connecting to a server. #2566`
 * SebastianPfliegel `Added more saveAsCsv options #2099`
 * ianychoi `Fixes a typo: Mimunum -> Minimum #1994`
 * AlexFsmn `Fixed bug where proper file extension wasn't appended to filename. #2151`